-Are you running out time to get your job done?
+Are you running out of time to get your job done?
 Has your boss or supervisor saddled you with extra responsibilities?
 Are you not performing your PM tasks on time due to these extra responsibilities?
-If you answered yes to any of these, don’t feel alone in this ever changing industry.
-We are all being asked to perform more with less tools and time.
+If you answered yes to any of these, don’t feel alone in this ever-changing industry.
+We are all being asked to perform more with fewer tools and time.
 And yes, we must keep our equipment up and running!

 As the maintenance manager stated: